Grant-Giesbrecht/Ganymede/README.md

-# PyAWR
+# Ganymede
-Python module to help with AWR Scripting
+Python module to help with various science and engineering applications